heliocloud-data/cloudcatalog/docs/cloudcatalog-spec.md

 The shared Cloud Catalog specification can be used for sharing datasets across cloud frameworks as well as exposing cloud archives outside of the cloud.

 For HelioCloud, this specification creates a global data registry of publicly-accessible disks ('HelioDataRegistry'), maintained at the HDRL HelioCloud.org website.
-Individual dataset owners then define their dataset file catalogs ('cloudCatalog') for each dataset, that resides in the S3 (or equivalent) bucket alongside the dataset.
+Individual dataset owners then define their dataset file catalogs ('CloudCatalog') for each dataset, that resides in the S3 (or equivalent) bucket alongside the dataset.

 That global 'HelioDataRegistry.json' is a minimal JSON file that only lists buckets (disks) that contain one or more dataset.
 It consists of **name** and **endpoint** and lists buckets as endpoints, not datasets.
-Tools for fetching individual dataset indices visit each **endpoint** to get the cloudCatalog-format **catalog.json** listing datasets available in that bucket.
-These 'cloudCatalog' consist of the required index to the actual files, and an optional dataset summary file.
-The cloudCatalog itself is a set of ***<id>_YYYY.csv*** (or csp-zip or parquet) index files, one per year.
+Tools for fetching individual dataset indices visit each **endpoint** to get the CloudCatalog-format **catalog.json** listing datasets available in that bucket.
+These 'CloudCatalog' consist of the required index to the actual files, and an optional dataset summary file.
+The CloudCatalog itself is a set of ***<id>_YYYY.csv*** (or csp-zip or parquet) index files, one per year.
 The optional summary file is named **<id>.json** file and provides additional potentially searchable metadata.

 ## 1.1 Flow